1994: The state of Texas adopts the Texas Accessibility Standards (TAS).

 2002: TDLR Changes the ICP program to a "licensing" program, with licensees given the title of Registered Accessibility Specialist (RAS).
 ICPA subsequently changes its name to Texas Registered Accessibility Specialist Association (TRASA)

 2003: The completely volunteer-run board manages the young organization and holds the first TRASA annual meeting and conference in Austin, TX.
 View the list of Charter Members.

 2008: Growth of membership leads the TRASA board to engage Shirley Knox of Knox-Woollard, to help manage and promote the organization's continued expansion.

-2016: APA added a new APA-ADA designation and became an approved ICC provider.
+2016: APA added a new APA-ADA Specialist designation and became an approved ICC provider.

-Today: Our members include RAS, architects, engineers, contractors, building owners, and other professionals who share a common passion for maintaining access in the built environment for everyone.
+Today: Our members include RASs, architects, engineers, contractors, building owners, and other professionals who share a common passion for maintaining access in the built environment for everyone.
 Join us!